-Also fulfills a Social Science requirement.
+- 1 Also fulfills a Social Science requirement. - 2 Also fulfills an Arts and Humanities requirement.

 B. Non-U.S. Diversity

 A Non-U.S. Diversity course includes, but is not restricted to, an examination of the economic, political, philosophical, social or artistic life of communities outside the United States that did not contribute to the dominant culture in the United States.